University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_3_introtobash3.md

 ls -lh *sh
 ```

-This time we have set the script to *receive input from stdin* (i.e. the terminal), and we will need to supply a value, (as we have done when passing an argument to a command) which will then be placed in the variable `${ME}`.
+This time we have set the script to *receive input from stdin* (i.e. the terminal), and we will need to supply a value (as we have done when passing an argument to a command), which will then be placed in the variable `${ME}`.
 Choose whichever random name you want (or just use "Boris" as in the example) and enter the following
 ```
 ./wellDone2.sh Boris